-The certificates do not have a Colorado- specific designation in the “Wilderness First Aid” title.
+The certificates do not have a Florida- specific designation in the “Wilderness First Aid” title.

 When you enroll you receive:

 - Access to the 2-hour general Wilderness First Aid course.
 You can watch it as a recording on your own time, or attend any of our upcoming live Zoom sessions.
-This part of the class covers a wide variety of environments, and is not limited to Colorado
+This portion of the course covers many topics and is not limited to Florida.

-- Access to the 1-hour pre-recorded Colorado topics, tailored to this state
+- Access to the 1-hour pre-recorded Florida topics, tailored to this state

-- 1 hour of additional hands-on practical skills video instruction
+- 1 hour of additional hands-on practical skills instruction

 - 40+ hours of supplemental podcasts

 Or watch the self-paced recording whenever you want.
-This part of the class is not limited to Colorado.
+This part of the class is not limited to Florida.